 As soon as children can use words, they can participate.
 Especially with young children (ages 2 to 6), keep the family meeting as short as 10 to 20 minutes, gradually increasing the time.
 With older children, decide ahead how much time to allow.

 Many families find it valuable to schedule meetings for the same time and place every week or every other week.
 Design the meetings to fit the family.
 Some families find monthly meetings better.

 The length is determined by the topics to be discussed.
 By holding family meetings regularly, it is easier to keep them balanced to both celebrate happy times and solve family problems.
 Discussing one or two problems per meeting usually is a good limit.

 The purpose of a family meeting is to foster open communication among family members.
 It is a safe place where everyone is free to say what they think and feel as they cooperate to make decisions and solve problems.
 A structured meeting helps this to happen when a family is ready for it.

 1. Meet at a regularly scheduled time.

 Treating everybody as equals provides all family members with practice at problem solving.
 Encourage all to be good listeners.
-The original leader should be an adult family member who believes in equal rights and democratic relationships.
+The original leader should be an adult family member who can be a role model of positive/open communication and listening skills and mediation skills.
 The leader starts and ends the meeting on time and helps the family develop the rules to follow.
-One example of a rule is: Only one person speaks at a time; the rest listen well enough so they can repeat back to the speaker's satisfaction what he or she said and feels.
+One example of a rule is: Only one person speaks at a time; the rest listen well enough so they can repeat back to the speaker’s satisfaction what he or she said and feels.
 The leader makes sure all points of view are heard.